 An interview with David Antoniu GP, after 4 years of living in Sweden

-David Antoniu visited the primary care centre, in Tranås a town of 18 000 inhabitants, situated, in South Central Sweden, this was in spring 2014.
+We made an interview with David Antoniu, who visited the primary care centre, in Tranås a town of 18 000 inhabitants, situated, in South Central Sweden, in spring 2014.

 The visit, a study tour for three days, is part of the first steps in the process, before you make the final decision to accept a new job offer.
 We arrange a meeting with the clinic and organize a visit to the city and region where the position is available in.
 There you get a chance to experience the town and the workplace.
 If you have children we take the opportunity to visit schools and daycares.
 The trip is financed by the employer.